CAMES-Engineering/RESEARCH-Rigshospitalet-FETAL-MRI-SVRTK-Pipeline/README.md

   ## Run
-  Open terminal at repository (Right click and choose, open terminal at folder)
+  Open terminal at repository (Folder with code that you've downloaded) (Do so by right click and choose: open terminal at folder).
+Now run the command

   ./run.sh